 Who Will the 'Sun Tax' Affect?

-This charge will primarily affect households and businesses that export solar energy to the grid.
+This charge will primarily affect households and businesses that export solar energy to the grid - in other words, those who generate more solar power than they use during daylight hours.
 The exact impact will depend on a variety of factors, including the region, the energy provider, and the specifics of each customer's feed-in tariff agreement.

 Not all solar users will face the 'sun tax' immediately.
 Older solar agreements may be exempt, while newer customers could experience more significant changes to their energy bills.
 The policy could incentivise investment in battery storage, which allows solar users to store excess energy and use it during peak demand hours rather than exporting it to the grid.